diamondIPP/proteus/doc/internal_structure.rst

 The processed event data can be written to disk using an arbitrary number of writers.

-.. doxygenclass:: Loop::Reader
+.. doxygenclass:: proteus::Reader
     :members:
-.. doxygenclass:: Loop::Writer
+.. doxygenclass:: proteus::Writer
     :members:
-.. doxygenclass:: Loop::Processor
+.. doxygenclass:: proteus::Processor
     :members:
-.. doxygenclass:: Loop::Analyzer
+.. doxygenclass:: proteus::Analyzer
     :members: